Q: Will you install art into my Ikea frame (or other pre-made frame)?

 A: We do not frame art in any type of “clip” frame.
 We feel that it is a poor framing solution and is best left to people who prefer DIY solutions, One possible alternative we do offer are very sleek, acrylic “box” frames.

 Come to our shop to see a sample!

 Q: Do you offer any in-home art hanging services?

-A: We do not offer any hanging services at this time but we can recommend an independent contractor with whom we've done business.
+A: Although we do not offer any hanging services at this time, we can recommend an independent contractor with whom we’ve done business.
 Otherwise, we would suggest looking online for art handlers who

 might be able to help.
 Contact us for a referral.

 Q: I don’t want to spend a lot to frame my large (30” x 40”)